Ageing in place has become the latest house-sharing trend.

 If everyone is in agreement with the decision to offer the person a place in the house, offer the new tenant a six-month lease.
 This gives you an “out” if the arrangement doesn’t work.
 Only renew the lease if there is unanimous agreement.

-And on a positive note, shared housing is fun.
+And on a positive note, co-living is fun.
 It does come with trade-offs, but it is a great option which will ensure that your retirement savings lasts that little bit longer.
 As the house owner, and as a tenant, make sure that your personal needs and your safety are put first.

 Gerry Norris, a YEI member, has shared his story with YEI.